 A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
 This process is called “exhaustion” of your administrative remedy.
 Similarly, before you can proceed with a lawsuit based on your state discrimination claim, you must file with the FCHR.
 Note: If the FCHR makes a finding of “no cause,” —a finding that your case is without merit— you are not allowed to go to court under state law; instead, you can only appeal this determination through the administrative process.

-Because Florida state law does not limit or cap the compensatory (emotional pain and suffering) damages recoverable for a discrimination claim, many Florida attorneys choose to file employment discrimination cases in federal court using federal and state law.
+Florida state law does limit or cap the compensatory (emotional pain and suffering) damages recoverable for a discrimination claim for private employers, but many Florida attorneys choose to file employment discrimination cases in federal court using federal and state law.
 Punitive damages (damages intended to punish the employer) are limited or capped at $100,000 under state law, but may be awarded under federal law, subject to limits or caps based on the size of the employer.
 Most cases may be filed in either state or federal court.
 A case filed in state court using federal law may be “removed” to federal court by the employer because it involves a federal statute, such as Title VII or the ADEA.

 The EEOC must first issue the document known as “Dismissal and Notice of Rights” or “Notice of Right to Sue” before you can file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
 Be sure to mark down that date when you receive the notice.